valcapp/jsc19/README.md

 Being built on top of the Vensim Web folder, this app has same limitation as for the models complexity it can support.
 It supports all functiona and subscript, but not read from file or optimization for example.
 For the same reason, the graphs that can be visualized as of now are just one-variable line graphs, not bar charts or stack graphs for example.

 ## Next steps
 The Vensim Dashboard generator is still work in progress.
-Next steps for development:
+Apart from fixing [bugs](bugs.md), next steps for development:
+* capability to remove setup inputs
-* capability to add more than one dashboard view
+* capability to reorder elements (sliders, charts, tabs, setup-inputs, text-boxes)
-* causal tracing of variables
+* possibility to launch the app in 2 different modes (designer and user)
 * capability to compare variables in the same graph (for a singular scenario)
 * capability to use alternative visualizations other than just line charts
+* causal tracing of variables
 * capability to drag element or personalize layouts
 * capability to draw diagrams on the page